patmarion/director/README.md

 uv run python -m director.examples
 ```

-Using `uv sync` will create a virtual environment as an initial step.
+Using `uv` will create a virtual environment as an initial step.
 You can also
-directly create the virtual environment:
+explicitly initialize the virtual environment:

 ```bash
 # Create a virtual environment (in `.venv` by default)